In person in Olympia & online across Washington State

 If so, we’ll work together to help you build hope, confidence, and a life that feels manageable, authentic, meaningful, and fulfilling.

 • Yes, we can work together regardless of whether you have a diagnosis.
-I also recognize self-diagnosis as valid and enjoy working with people who are curious about themselves in general.
+I recognize self-diagnosis as valid and enjoy working with people who are curious about themselves in general.

-• While many people with ADHD might have similar experiences, no two people are the same.
+• While many ADHD and/or Autistic people may have similar experiences, no two people are the same.
 With this in mind, our work together will be tailored specifically to you.

 We’ll start by talking about your history, how you’re doing now, and what you want to get out of our time together.
 From there, we’ll come up with a plan to help you get to where you want to be and meet weekly or biweekly to help you get there.
 Sessions might consist of identifying what’s stressful in your life and helping you work through challenges in a way that feels supportive and aligned with your values.
 We might work on building specific skills that help you manage stress, intense emotions, or organize your life.
 Our time together might also include other types of therapy, like EMDR and the Flash technique, which can help you gain insight and minimize distress regarding upsetting things you’ve experienced or are worried about in the future.